This webinar focuses on Aboriginal family violence and dealing with the impact on women and children that are in this cycle of violence and abuse.

-Aboriginal Family Violence – the impact on women
+The impact on women

-In this webinar, Dr Elizabeth (Libby) Hindmarsh takes a look at the impact of Aboriginal family violence on women.
 Women of child bearing age are at the greatest risk of death or disability from family violence.

-Please note - the introduction of this webinar is missing in the recording, so you will see it launches straight into a discussion of a fictional patient named Sally who has been involved in family violence and who presents to the GP practice.
+Note - the introduction of this webinar is missing in the recording, so you will see it launches straight into a discussion of a fictional patient named Sally who has been involved in family violence and who presents to the GP practice.

 Sally, 34 years old, with 3 children, has been to your practice a number of times before.
 You have been treating her for depression.
 You have explored family deaths and other issues happening in the community.
 You wonder what is preventing her depression from improving with the treatment.

 In this webinar the presenters role play and talk through the issues and offer tips for addressing this sensitive and complex issue.

 The impact on children